jmcontreras10/musvibe/README.md

 # musvibe
-This is a proff of concept test for a music listing app called musvibe
+This is a proof of concept test for a music listing app called musvibe

 # Requirements